-Special Issue: Effective September 1, 2017, courts are required at each permanency hearing held under Chapter 263 to review the placement of each child who is not placed with a relative caregiver or designated caregiver as defined by Tex.
+Special Issue: Courts are required at each permanency hearing held under Chapter 263 to review the placement of each child who is not placed with a relative caregiver or designated caregiver as defined by Tex.
 Fam.
 Code § 264.751, and make a finding as to whether DFPS is able to place the child with a relative or designated caregiver and to state the evidence that supports its finding either way.
 Tex.
 Fam.
 Code § 263.002(b).